magnitude of a Temperature object

 t4 ≔ Temperature⁡50,Units:-Unit⁡degF

-The Temperature command was introduced in Maple 2015.
+The Temperature, Value and Scale commands were introduced in Maple 2015.

 For more information on Maple 2015 changes, see Updates in Maple 2015.